docker-archive/dcus-hol-2016/docker-cloud/README.md

 	![](images/voting.png)

-9. Check to see if the results front end is working by opening a new tab in your browser to `http://localhost:8000`.
+9. Check to see if the results front end is working by opening a new tab in your browser to either`http://localhost:8000` or `http://<hostname for v111node1>:8000` depending on which option you chose for your *management host*

-  If you had to specify the IP address in the previous step, use the same IP address but append `:8000` to the end.

 	> **Note**: You will not see any results until you cast a vote using the voting front end.
 As you change your vote you can move back to results screen to see the results change.